-As we head into 2018, it is hard to believe that I have served as Vanderbilt’s chair for 15 years.
-Our growth during that time period has been exponential by any metric, including our faculty size increasing from 14 to 58!
-At the same time, our clinical activity has increased from 35,000 visits annually to over 150,000in 2017.
-We now see patients at 14 locations, and have considerable depth in every subspecialty.
+As we head into our 2019-2020 academic year, it is hard to believe that I have served as Vanderbilt’s chair for over 16 years.
+Our growth during that time period has been exponential by any metric, including our faculty size increasing from 14 to over 60!
+At the same time, our clinical activity has increased from 35,000 visits annually to over 160,000 last tyear.
+We now see patients at 14 locations and have considerable depth in every subspecialty.

 VEI has a clear vision of our research priorities.
 From the outset, we determined that we could not study all parts of the eye and all diseases.
 Rather, we felt that our ability to maximize impact would result from narrowing our focus to the key blinding diseases: age-related macular degeneration, retinal vascular diseases (diabetic retinopathy and ROP), and glaucoma.
 We selected 4 research initiatives defined by approach and discipline: interventional medicine, vascular biology and nanotechnology, pharmacogenomics and human genetics, and aging and regenerative medicine.
 We promoted cross-fertilization and linked these initiatives to the blinding diseases: Preserving Vision Through Discovery.